Conflict / Europe

 Weekly net escalation pressure, last 90 days

-Milorad Dodik's SNSD party apparatus functions as the primary vehicle for Republika Srpska's institutional obstruction of Bosnia's central state.
+Milorad Dodik's SNSD party apparatus serves as the primary institutional vehicle for RS obstruction of Bosnia's central state.

-Davor Savičić, confirmed at GRU colonel rank, operates a structured recruitment pipeline funneling ethnic Serbs from Bosnia, Serbia.
+Davor Savičić, confirmed at GRU colonel rank, operates a structured recruitment pipeline funneling ethnic Serbs from Bosnia and Serbia into Russian coercive.

-GRU Center 795 provides the intelligence backbone linking Savičić's Balkan recruitment network to Russian state coercive operations.
+GRU Center 795 provides the intelligence backbone linking Savičić's Balkan recruitment network to Russian state operations.

-Serbian state media and political networks amplify Republika Srpska's legitimacy claims and sustain a nationalist information environment that reinforces.
+Serbian state media and ruling-party-linked political networks amplify RS legitimacy claims and sustain a nationalist information environment reinforcing Banja.

 Russia and Serbia provide political backing to Republika Srpska; EU and US support Bosnian central institutions